krichey15/cookiedaughters2/README.md

 The Shopify product inventory is being checked in realtime, therefore no rebuilding and redeploy is needed when a product goes out of stock.
 This avoids problems where products could still be available even though they're out of stock due to redeploy delay.

 ### 🖌 Styling
-I'm using [Emotion](https://emotion.sh/docs/introduction) as styled components library, but the starter is purposely only sparsely styled so you don't have to remove unecessary code but can instead add your own styling immediately.
+I'm using [Emotion](https://emotion.sh/docs/introduction) as styled components library.

 ## ⚠️ Common problems